sizovs/boring-stack/README.md

 Instead of adding multiple servers to reduce latency and get extra horsepower (which *forces* you to move out data, which leads to even more servers to manage), reduce the load on *the* server by batching frequent or heavy requests at the edge, possibly deduplicating them, and sending them to *the* server.
 It significantly reduces latency and availability w/o adding complexity to your infrastructure.
 Thanks to [workers](https://workers.cloudflare.com/), this can be implemented in a transparent way as a “booster layer” that runs in front of your app, meaning you can develop and test your app locally without any changes.
 Besides write performance gains, certain data can be cached at the edge, improving read performance.

 # But...
 I need more than SQL.
 Don't worry.
 You can use SQLite as a [KV store](https://rodydavis.com/sqlite/key-value), [JSON store](https://rodydavis.com/sqlite/nosql) and it even has [built-in full-text search capability](https://www.sqlite.org/fts5.html).
 Moreover, there are a lot of [SQLite extensions](https://github.com/nalgeon/sqlean) out there.
-So, if you choose SQLite, very unlikely you'll need additional databases such as Redis.
-Nevertheless, nothing stops you from adding another specialized database, such as Redis or DuckDB to the mix.
+So, if you choose SQLite, very unlikely you'll need an additional database.
+Nevertheless, nothing stops you from adding another specialized database, such as Redis (e.g. for [queues](https://bullmq.io/)) or DuckDB to the mix.

 # But...
 SQLite writes don't scale.
 It's well-known that SQLite doesn't support concurrent writes – while one process is writing, others are waiting.
 Even though you can still get thousands of iops on a single DB file, you may need higher throughput.
 You can achieve that by splitting the database into multiple files.
 For example, `db.sqlite3` can become `users.sqlite3` and `comments.sqlite3`.
 Or, learning from Rails, you can use SQLite as a cache and queue, extracting `cache.sqlite3` and `queue.sqlite3`